 Your wedding is a big, momentous occasion in your life, so naturally, many people who get married want to go all out to celebrate!
 While there’s nothing wrong with splurging on your wedding, some couples want to celebrate their marriage in a more low-key, cost-effective way.
-After all, the national average cost of a wedding in 2019 was nearly $34,000.
+After all, the national average cost of a wedding is expected to be over $22,000 in 2021.
 Having a wedding on a budget is okay, even preferable for many couples.
 We have 7 tips for planning a wedding on a budget to get you started.

 Rent your tux or suit

 Here is a no-brainer to start off our list: rent your tuxedo or suit instead of buying it.
 Buying your wedding suit or tux means you’re investing in a piece to add to your wardrobe.
 If you don’t often attend black tie events, you’re not really getting your money’s worth out of it.

 Renting a suit means you get to personalize everything in the outfit, without the commitment of buying it.
 Dress shirt, tie, shoes: everything can be customized and tailored to fit you.
 And if you have groomsmen that you want to match your look, rentals can keep costs down for them, too.

 If you’re not committed to a certain location that has meaning to you and your partner, you can easily save by choosing a less expensive option for your ceremony and reception.
 Event spaces can be costly.
 Consider these less expensive alternatives instead:

 - A public park with a pretty view,

 - The beach